Efficient Video Prediction via Sparsely Conditioned Flow Matching: Prior work

 \section{Prior work}

-\textbf{Conventional Methods.} For a long time the generally accepted way to design a video prediction model was to use an RNN in the bottleneck of a convolutional autoencoder~\cite{babaeizadeh2021fitvid}.
-The main challenge with such models (except for the mentioned training inefficiency) is the stochastic nature of the task.
-Therefore, different approaches in this domain mostly differ in the way they handle the stochasticity of the predictions.
-Many of them benefit from variational methods~\cite{Kingma2014AutoEncodingVB}.
-These methods usually use a recurrent network~\cite{10.1162/neco.1997.9.8.1735} conditioned on a global~\cite{Babaeizadeh2018StochasticVV} or per-frame~\cite{denton2018stochastic,babaeizadeh2021fitvid} latent variable.
-Hierarchical variational models are used for modeling longer sequences~\cite{Wichers2018HierarchicalLV,Lee2021RevisitingHA}.
+\textbf{Conventional Methods.} Video prediction models are used to generate realistic future frames of a video sequence based on past frames.
+Up until recently, most video prediction models relied on Recurrent Neural Networks (RNNs) in the bottleneck of a convolutional autoencoder~\cite{babaeizadeh2021fitvid}.
+Training such models is known to be challenging, but so is handling the stochastic nature of generative tasks.
+Most approaches in this domain benefit from variational methods~\cite{Kingma2014AutoEncodingVB}.
+These methods usually use a recurrent network~\cite{10.1162/neco.1997.9.8.1735} conditioned on a global~\cite{Babaeizadeh2018StochasticVV} or a per-frame~\cite{denton2018stochastic,babaeizadeh2021fitvid} latent variable.
+To model longer sequences, hierarchical variational models have been proposed ~\cite{Wichers2018HierarchicalLV,Lee2021RevisitingHA}.
 Another approach that scales to long sequences is keypoint-based video prediction~\cite{Minderer2019UnsupervisedLO,Kim2019UnsupervisedKL,Gao2021AccurateGK}, where they cast the problem into first keypoint dynamics prediction (with a variational method) and then pixel prediction.
 The usage of such methods in complex datasets with non homogeneous keypoints is yet to be seen.
-To overcome the blurry results of variational methods, SAVP~\cite{lee2018stochastic} combined both adversarial loss~\cite{Goodfellow2014GenerativeAN} and VAE~\cite{Kingma2014AutoEncodingVB}.
-More directly Mathieu et al.~\cite{Mathieu2016DeepMV} used a multiscale network for video prediction.
+To overcome the blurry results that variational methods have been known for, SAVP~\cite{lee2018stochastic} combined both an adversarial loss~\cite{Goodfellow2014GenerativeAN} and a VAE~\cite{Kingma2014AutoEncodingVB}.
+Instead, Mathieu et al.~\cite{Mathieu2016DeepMV} used a multiscale network for video prediction.
 Many methods deal with motion and content separately~\cite{Sun2018ATV,Villegas2017DecomposingMA,Liang2017DualMG,Denton2017UnsupervisedLO}.
-The fundamental problem with using GANs for video prediction is long-term temporal consistency~\cite{Aldausari2020VideoGA}, which is tackled in recent works~\cite{Clark2019AdversarialVG,Luc2020TransformationbasedAV} but with a huge computational cost.
+The fundamental problem with using GANs for video prediction is to ensure long-term temporal consistency~\cite{Aldausari2020VideoGA}.
+This issue is tackled in recent works~\cite{Clark2019AdversarialVG,Luc2020TransformationbasedAV}, but at a huge computational cost.